karriereat/vue-cli-plugin-e2e-nightwatch-cucumber/README.md

 ### Cucumber

 All [Cucumber CLI](https://github.com/cucumber/cucumber-js/blob/master/docs/cli.md) options are forwarded to the CLI.
 If used, an option will override the plugin's default option.
-For example, if you pass `--format <TYPE[:PATH]>` you'll only override the default formatter.
+For example, if you pass `--format <TYPE[:PATH]>` you'll only override the default formatter

+ If you only want to run specific features you can call the `vue-cli-service test:e2e` command with a [glob](https://github.com/isaacs/node-glob) pattern, directory, feature file, scenario (`--name`) or tag (`--tag`):

+* `vue-cli-service test:e2e "tests/**/*.feature"`
+* `vue-cli-service test:e2e "tests/features"`
+* `vue-cli-service test:e2e "tests/features/duckduckgo-search.feature"`
+* `vue-cli-service test:e2e --name "Searching DuckDuckGo"`

 ## Installing